aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 #### 11.3.
 Dealing with flakiness

+Flakiness makes you less confident that your tests - your bug-detection mechanisms - can identify mistakes.

 ##### 11.3.1.
 Avoiding waiting for fixed amount of time

+As a rule of thumb, whenever using Cypress, you should avoid waiting for a fixed amount of time.
+Using `cy.wait` is almost always a **bad** idea.
+It's a bad practice bacause your software may take different a different amount of time to respond every time a test runs.
+If you're always waiting for a server to respond within 2 seconds, your test will fail if it takes 3.
+Additionally, by increasing these waiting periods in attempt to make tests deterministic, you'll be making your tests slower.
+Instead of waiting for a fixed amount of time, you should wait for conditions to be met.
+Example: if you expect your page to contain a new element once the server responds, don't wait for a few seconds before checking the page's elements.
+Instead, configure the test to proceed when it detects the new element is there.
+This practice allows your tests to run more quickly because they'll wait for only minimum necessary amount of time.

 ##### 11.3.2.
 Stubbing uncontrollable factors

+To have deterministic tests, you have to stub uncontrollable behaviour when writing tests.
+When writing UI-based e2e tests, you should use stubs to make tests deterministic, _not_ to isolate different parts of your app.

+- Cypress's fake timers allow you to control time-related methods.
+- Stubbing API requests is useful for non-free or temporary-unavailable third-party APIs.
+- Stubbing functions allows when you're using functions which results are non-deterministic: `Math.random`, etc.

 ##### 11.3.3.
 Retrying tests

+Imagine, your test has become non-deterministic and you don't have enough time to make it deterministic right now.
+You can set up restarting your tests.

 #### 11.4.
 Running tests on multiple browsers